137MHz QFH Antenna for NOAA Satellites

 The QFH antennas I build and sell are carefully designed to be effective both in operation and in cost.
 They are built from copper tubing which is formed into the required helix shape using a 3D tube bender, and is soldered at the joints for reliability.
 The antenna structure is supported using solvent-welded tubing and associated fittings for mechanical strength and weatherproofing.
 There is a screw-cap fitted at the top for easy access to the coax feed point.
 I also polish the copper tubing and lacquer it to prevent corrosion and weathering.
 This antenna could surely be excused as a garden ornament, Christmas decoration, or similar!
 Whatever happens, your better half won’t mind too much.

 Antennas are built to order, priced at £85 each plus shipping in a huge box!
 (Antenna is approximately 95cm high with a diameter of 40cm.
-Price correct March, 2024.)
+Price correct December, 2024.)

 If you need a coax feeder for your antenna, I can offer various options from stock.
 Full details are provided on this page.